satishsalyal/Inside-Python/Table of Contents.md

 ## Chapter 1: Introduction to Python Programming
    * [Overview of Python language](https://www.github.com/satishsalyal/Inside-Python/blob/main/Overview%20of%20Python%20language.md)

-   + What Can I Do with Python?
+   +What Can I Do with Python?

     •	What Are Python’s Technical Strengths?
     •	Setting up a Python development environment